Xkeeper0/smb2/README.md

 * `bin/assembler.txt` and `bin/assembler-err.txt`, logs from the assembler
 * a bunch of assorted other files.

-By default, the build script will build a byte-for-byte copy of the game.
+By default, the build script will create a byte-for-byte copy of the game.

-You can change this behavior by removing the `-d_COMPATIBILITY_` flag from `build.bat`.
+You can edit `config.asm` to change some build options; see that file for details.

 ## Assembly
 The "source" lives in the `src` directory: